Wrecker of Days' One-Stop-Shop: Stress-Free Builds (& Filters): 1-Button, SSF, Item Freedom

 - But the same goes for ALL items.
 I've based replacements on base types and implicit ratings.
 So when a Tiger Hook becomes available, it'll hide the Grappler.
 When the Sorcerer Boots are capable of dropping, the Arcanist Slippers will be hidden.

 The filters still show all other currency, fragments, maps, div. cards...everything.
-(Though I do stop showing things like portals and scraps after T14.)
+(Though I do require some items to be in increasingly greater groups to be displayed as we progress in maps.
+I.e. scrolls and scraps.)

 Please let me know if you have any feedback or see any errors you may find within the filters...otherwise, I hope they enhance your PoE experience!

-If my filters interest you, once you've clicked on the provided link, click "Follow" next to the filter(s) that you want.
-It'll automatically load to your filter list in-game when you log in AND it automatically updates upon each login as well!
+If my filters interest you, once you've clicked on the link above, click "Follow" next to the filter(s) that you want.
+It'll automatically load to your filter list in-game when you log-in AND it automatically update any changes I make upon each login as well!
+Hazaa!

 My Social Links